qχeləc, nə́c̓əmat θəɬ kʷθə šxʷqʷeləwən

 Lower Fraser Valley Aboriginal Society (LFVAS)

-The Lower Fraser Valley Aboriginal Society (LFVAS) is a not for profit urban Aboriginal agency that serves the communities of the City of Langley and Township of Langley.
-LFVAS in partnership with Langley Child Development Center provides a 0-6 years of age Aboriginal Playgroup with a Language Keeper and Speech Therapist as well as Aboriginal parenting programs.
+The Lower Fraser Valley Aboriginal Society (LFVAS) is a not for profit urban Aboriginal agency that service the communities of the City of Langley and Township of Langley.
+LFVAS in partnership with Langley Child Development Center provides a 0-6 age Aboriginal Playgroup with a Language Keeper and Speech Therapist as well as Aboriginal parenting programs.

 Reach Child and Youth Development Society

 Reach Child and Youth Development Society is a non-profit charitable society that has been providing services to children and their families since 1959.
-Reach believes in the potential of every child, and each child's unique qualities.
-They work together with families to recognize each child`s strength to help develop their abilities.
-Reach currently provides programs and services to families in Delta, Surrey, and Langley B.C.
+Reach believes in the potential of every child, and each child’s unique qualities.
+They work together with families to recognize each child’s strength to help develop their abilities.
+Reach currently provides programs and service to families in Delta, Surrey, and Langley B.C.
 Over 1000 children and their families benefit from their services on an annual basis.

 604-946-6622 Ext.
 318

 Ridge Meadows Association for Community Living

-Ridge Meadows Association for Community Living is a nonprofit agency that provides services and supports for more than 600 children and adults with developmental disabilities, and children at risk of developmental disability or delay, and their families.
+Ridge Meadows Association for Community Living is a non-profit agency that provides services and support for more than 600 children and adults with development disabilities and children at risk of development disability or delay, and their families.
 Service includes developmental, educational, recreational, vocational, and Residential programs.
-This includes the Aboriginal Infant and Supported Child Development Programs.
+This includes the Indigenous Infant and Supported Child Development Programs as well as the Child and Youth with Special Needs (CYSN) Guide/Family Support Programs.

 Seabird Island Band

 Spirit of the Children Society

 Spirit of the Children Society (SOTCS) is an urban Aboriginal multi-service organizational HUB for families living in the Burnaby, New Westminster and Tri-cities (Fraser North area) to access culturally responsive programs to support children, youth, parents, and the family as a whole.